green-coding-solutions/documentation/content/en/docs/measuring/interacting-with-applications.md

 A connect call would therefore be needed to be issued to: `http://wordpress-container:9875`

-Here is an exceprt of an example `puppeteer-flow.js`:
+Here is an excerpt of an example `puppeteer-flow.js`:

 ```javascript
 ...